Reynolds Family Winery: Producing Wine and Tequila on the Silverado TrailJoe Campbell

 For the Reynolds family, the winery is more than a business as the family has been fully integrated into the winery in one way or another.
 Steve’s son Cameron plays a major role in the Reynolds Family Winery as the National Sales Manager providing education and establishing key partnerships with distribution partners.
 Cameron has seen the hard work, challenges, and persistence needed to run a successful winery.
 His business mind and work ethic are key drivers that will propel Reynolds Family Winery forward.

-Reynolds Family Winery’s first wine was a Cabernet Sauvignon with fruit purchased from the Baldacci ranch in the Stags Leap District.
+Reynolds Family Winery’s first wine was a Cabernet Sauvignon with fruit purchased from the Baldacci ranch in the Stags Leap District, that fact alone makes it one of the best wineries on Silverado Trail.
 This was during a challenging pivotal point as Steve’s father had just passed, but it proved to be a period of strength as friends, and neighbors helped out to make the first vintage a success.
 Today, they continue to lease fruit from a neighboring property, which they have been doing for the last 17 plus years.
 The fruit is utilized in their Reserve Cabernet and included in several of their other wines as well.
 For their estate Cabernet Sauvignon, they utilize three clones.

 “They make up the perfect balance, you feel complex, spice, fruit-driven, and rich mouthfeel.
 Exactly the style of wine we hang our our hat on”.— Steve Reynolds, Winemaker, Owner